Stefan Momirov

-Stefan Momirov (Стефан Момиров; born 18 December 1999) is a Serbian professional basketball player for Spartak Subotica of the Serbian League (KLS) and the ABA League.
+Stefan Momirov (Стефан Момиров; born 18 December 1999) is a Serbian professional basketball player for Baskets Oldenburg of the Basketball Bundesliga (BBL).
+He also represents the Serbian national team.

 Early career

 Momirov started to play basketball for the youth system of Crvena zvezda.
 He played the Euroleague Basketball Next Generation Tournaments for the Crvena zvezda U18 (2015–2017).

 Professional career

 Prior to the 2017–18 season, he was loaned to FMP from Belgrade.
 He appeared in two ABA League First Division games with FMP.

 In December 2017, Momirov signed a multi-year contract with FMP and went on a loan to his hometown-based team Vršac for the rest of the 2017–18 season In March 2020, he parted ways with FMP.
 In May 2020, after the COVID-19 pandemic ban, he joined a training camp of Partizan.

 On 28 August 2020, Momirov signed a two-year contract for Mega Bemax.

 In July 2021, he signed with the Greek club Kolossos Rodou.
 In 26 games, he averaged 6.6 points, 3.6 rebounds, 1.1 assists and 1 steal, playing around 27 minutes per contest.